 An Interview with Artist, Author and Illustrator Miles Hyman

 A native Vermonter, Miles Hyman lives and works in France and is an artist, author and illustrator.
 He creates images for book covers and magazines, and illustrates and writes graphic novels, working on both sides of the Atlantic with publishers and the media including Gallimard, Actes Sud, Denoël, Casterman, FSG, Knopf, Viking, Chronicle Books, Libération, Le Monde, The New York Times, and The New Yorker magazine.
 He is also the grandson of the author Shirley Jackson, and in 2016 he adapted her spine-chilling masterpiece, the short story "The Lottery" into graphic novel form.
-This month, the graphic novel Le Coup de Prague (The Prague Coup), he co-authored with Jean-Luc Fromental was published in French, inspired by the time Graham Greene spent in post-war Vienna researching the film script for The Third Man.
+In 2017, the graphic novel Le Coup de Prague (The Prague Coup), he co-authored with Jean-Luc Fromental was published in French, inspired by the time Graham Greene spent in post-war Vienna researching the film script for The Third Man.
 Hyman kindly answered questions about his grandparents, his work, and his sense of aesthetic as an American living in France:

 I read that both your paternal grandparents were obsessive book collectors, with an estimated 100,000 books.
 Did you grow up around books?